Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 Design

-Most interfaces that try to look expensive are only performing expense.
-The better ones do something quieter: they make the user feel that the system is under control.
+Most interfaces that try to look expensive only perform expense.
+The better ones make the user feel the system is under control.

 Hard rule

-• hierarchy that is obvious before the copy is fully read
+• hierarchy obvious before the copy is fully read

-• a small surface ladder instead of card soup
+• a small surface ladder. no card soup

 • states that look intentional when something loads, fails, or stays empty

-• motion that explains change instead of begging for attention
+• motion that explains change, no motion that begs for attention

 The trust path